Always refer to BS 8203:2017 Code of Practice for the Installation of Resilient Floor Coverings

 When pushing the meter pins into plywood, it is possible that they may hit the glueline and give a “false” reading.
 Care should be taken to ensure pins are not pushed too far into plywood to enable an accurate reading of the face veneers.

-Before laying sheets, the subfloor should be thoroughly cleaned and checked for removal of any debris allowing sheets to lay as flat as possible.
+Before laying your plywood underlay sheets, the subfloor should be thoroughly cleaned and checked for removal of any debris allowing sheets to lay as flat as possible.

 The correct thickness of plywood panel should be selected dependant on the quality of the surface to be overlaid and the overall height of the finished floor.

 It is recommended, where possible, that sheets are laid perpendicular to floor boards with the joints in the plywood staggered.

 Typical fixings recommended are ring shank nails and countersunk screws.

 Advice on suitability of fixing process should be taken with regard to the type of covering to be applied and any further surface preparation required.
 For best results fixings should be countersunk.

 Fixings should be spaced at a maximum 100 mm centres around the perimeter of each plywood sheet, 12 mm from the edge and at a maximum 150 mm within the sheets.

-When using levelling or seam filling compounds which contain water, the plywood and associated subfloor components will again need to be allowed a period to dry out and reach a moisture equilibrium before further finishing of the floor covering installation.
+When using levelling or seam filling compounds which contain water, the plywood underlay, and associated subfloor components, will again need to be allowed a period to dry out to reach a moisture equilibrium.
+Once this is achieved, further finishing of the floor covering installation can take place.